pazyp/JackRKelly/README.md

 # Jack Kelly - Software Engineer

 I'm a self-taught software engineer who is based out of Kansas.
-I have been coding for 5 years since I first go introduced to web development.
-In my free time enjoy contributing to open-source, designing, and working on side projects.
+I have been coding for 5 years since I first got introduced to web development.
+In my free time I enjoy contributing to open-source, designing, and working on side projects.

 [![alt text][1.1]][1]
 [![alt text][2.1]][2]